[ Printer Friendly Version ] [ Report Abuse ]

 “I’m fine, Mum,” she said a bit stiffly.

 Her father, who had looked a little more thoughtful - though no less worried - during the retelling got up and took a few steps across the room to join them.
 “Maybe it’s a good omen,” he said as he sat down on Victoire’s other side.
-She looked at him, startled, and he said, with a hint of a smile on his face, “Well, my encounter with a werewolf happened just before I married the love of my life, and look how that worked out.”
+She looked at him, startled, and he said, with a hint of a smile on his face, “Well, my encounter with a werewolf happened just before I married your mother, and look how that worked out.”

 Victoire snorted involuntarily and glanced over at her mother, who looked like she was trying to decide whether to laugh or to chastise him.
 After a moment, she settled for shaking her head, though Victoire could see that the corners of her mouth were upturned a little.